Myra-pmrev1285 December 15, 2019

 - The myra-local directory holds the local site's web programs and files.
 These are mostly templates and images that will not be touched when Myra-pm is updated.

 - The apache web server is listed here because there are settings that need to be installed.
-Its mod_autoindex facility is used to automatically list folder contents on the site and it's best to set up the site's security there.
+Its mod_autoindex facility is used to automatically list folder contents on the site so it's best to set up the site's security there.

 File, folder and command button icons are from Silk Icons, http://famfamfam.com/lab/icons/silk/.